Left Continue shopping

 6. Can fillers like silica or quartz help improve the longevity of makeup?

-Yes.
-Benefits of silica in makeup formulations include extended wear and oil control, while quartz improves adherence and radiant finish.
+Yes - silica extends wear and controls oil, while quartz improves adherence and radiant finish.

 7. Which filler is most suitable for sensitive skin formulations?

-Silica and quartz are typically preferred, as they provide excellent results with lower risk of irritation compared to some talc-based formulations.
+Silica and quartz are typically preferred, offering excellent results with lower risk of irritation compared to some talc-based formulations.